 Don’t let your accent get in the way!

-Click the button below to get your free accent analysis
+Fill out the form below to receive your free accent analysis.

 Ha J.F., Longnecker N., Doctor-patient communication: a review.
 The Ochsner Journal.
 2010 Spring; 10(1): 38–43.

 Tongue J. R., Epps H. R., Forese L. L. Communication skills for patient-centered care: research-based, easily learned techniques for medical interviews that benefit orthopaedic surgeons and their patients.
 J Bone Joint Surg Am.
 2005;87:652–658.